samuelandersoncodes/dvlpenergy/README.md

 I then created a viewset for viewing and editing SolarPlant instances.
 It provides CRUD actions for solar plant objects.
 It also uses the Solar plant serializer for data serialization and deserialization.

+### 5. URL Configuratgion

+I created a urls.py file at the app level, imported path, include, DefaultRouter from the restframework.
+I then set the router and registered it to the SolarPlantViewSet.
+I added the path to the urlpatterns and included the app url in the main urls.py file at the project level.